Skip to Content

 Tips for What To Do With Your Dirty Clothes

-After sweating in your clothes all day or if your child had an accident or got sick, the last thing you want is to store your soiled clothing loose with all the other items in your suitcase.
-Like we mentioned above, Ziplock bags are a great way to keep these items sorted.
-Place all of your soiled laundry in those zip lock bags and bring an extra backpack or duffel with you to store them when you go home to travel.
+Place all of your soiled laundry in those zip-lock bags and bring an extra backpack or duffel with you to store them when you go home to travel.
 Some Disney resorts do have on-site laundry services that are completely complimentary, so that’s always an option if you don’t want to bring home smelly clothes.

-If you’re traveling with children, bring a few ziploc bags with you to the parks in case of emergency, as well as an extra set of clothing for them each day.
+If you’re traveling with children, bring a few Ziploc bags with you to the parks in case of emergency, as well as an extra set of clothing for them each day.

 Final Thoughts

 We hope this list comes in handy for your next Walt Disney World vacation.
-But remember, even if you do forget one or two items on your list, you’ll usually be able to find it at your resort.
+But remember, even if you do forget one or two items on your list, you’ll usually be able to find them at your resort.

 Do you have a favorite Disney packing hack?
 Let us know what it is in the comments.